suryapratapsinghsuryavanshi/solverjs/README.md

     // Time Complexity O(n)

 ### phoneValidator
-The phoneValidator takes number as argument and check the numebr is a valid or not , return boolean value.
+The phoneValidator takes number as argument and check the numebr is a valid or not , return true/false.

     console.log(solverjs.phoneValidator('+910011223344'));
     // The output is : true